Developing a new problem generator

 1. Regenerate or update your build tree with CMake (for example, cmake -S . -B build -G Ninja with the desired options).
 The compiled problem executables live under build/src/problems/<ProblemName>/ once the build completes; the installation guide covers the workflow in the build instructions.

 2. Ask CMake for the target corresponding to your new problem (e.g., cmake --build build --target help) and then build it with Ninja or your chosen generator.
-The documentation shows building just the test_hydro3d_blast target; replace that name with your new executable, as outlined in the specific-target build section.
+The executable name matches the JOB_NAME you specified in quokka_add_problem (e.g., MyProblem), as outlined in the specific-target build section.

 3. Run the binary from a working directory that can see your input deck, passing the .in file path as the first argument.
-The regression tests invoke the advection example as test_advection ../inputs/advection_sawtooth.in, which you can mimic for manual runs; see src/problems/Advection/CMakeLists.txt.
+The regression tests invoke the advection example as Advection ../inputs/Advection.in (note the executable name matches the JOB_NAME), which you can mimic for manual runs.
+The quokka_add_problem helper automatically configures tests to run from the tests/ directory with the input file path ../inputs/${JOB_NAME}.in.

 Following the steps above should give you a fully integrated problem generator that participates in Quokka’s build system and can be exercised both manually and through CTest.